docs/svelte/01-introduction/01-overview.md # Svelte 5 Reference ## Overview Svelte is a compiler-based framework for building web UIs. It turns declarative components into optimized JavaScript. ```svelte ``` Components contain HTML, CSS, and JavaScript. Use with SvelteKit for full-stack apps. ## doc

 {/each}

-``` ### `$effect.tracking` Tells if code is running in a tracking context: ```svelte
+``` ## $effect.tracking Returns if code runs in tracking context: ```svelte

 in template: {$effect.tracking()}